return to Natural Dog Health Remedies

 Fatty Acids

 Fatty acids are found to be effective in reducing the inflammation associated with arthritis and hip dysplasia.
-Visit our page on Fatty Acids for Dogs for more information.
+Click here for more information.

 Vitamins C and E